Cultural Travel ideasCultural Travel ideas

 Reggio Emilia

-The bell tower of San Prospero, a valuable work of the Reggio Renaissance, is one of the symbols of the city.
-It is unique for its construction peculiarity (the sandstone cladding, a very common stone in the Reggio province, but not very suitable for outdoor use), the octagonal shape, and its characteristic incompleteness.
+The bell tower of San Prospero, a fine example of Reggio Emilia Renaissance architecture, is one of the symbols of the city.
+It is unique for its unusual construction (clad in sandstone, a stone that is very common in the province of Reggio Emilia but not particularly suitable for outdoor use), its octagonal shape and its incompleteness.

-After a long period of restoration, today the tower has returned to shine: every Sunday it is possible to climb to the top and admire a unique panorama above the city.
+After a long period of renovation, the tower has been restored to its former glory.
+Every Sunday, visitors can climb to the top and admire a unique view of the city.

 Modena